Sentinel values

 an otherwise unused or unlikely integer value as a sentinel value, such as 0

-or INT_MAX
+or INT_MAX.

-type is used for this purpose.
+In Rust, the Option type is used for this purpose.
 In cases where the zero

-can be used to indicate that fact.
-As with Option<Box<T>>
+type NonZero<T> can be used to indicate that fact.
+As with Option<Box<T>>,

 the compiler optimizes the representation to make use of the unused value (in

-case to ensure that the representation of
+this case 0) to represent the None case to ensure that the representation of

-is the same as the representation of Option<T>
+Option<NonZero<T>> is the same as the representation of Option<T>.

 #include <algorithm>